integrational/pages-gem/README.md

 The content of this directory can now be pushed to GitHub and served/previewed locally as described next.

-## How to locally serve/preview a GitHub Pages site using this Docker image
+## How to locally serve/preview a GitHub Pages site

 From the local clone of a repo that uses GitHub Pages, run
 ```bash